This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 Field of view simulation in Stellarium is a great way to frame up your target in advance.

-The wide field of view of the Samyang 135mm f/2 lens gives you a lot of freedom to play with the image composition and framing.
-Below is the image I shot of the same area in the Orion constellation using a DSLR with an APS-C sized sensor.
+The wide FoV gives you creative freedom in both composition and target selection.
+Below is the image I shot of the same area in the Orion constellation using a DSLR with an APS-C-sized sensor.
 This has been cropped to help show off the Horsehead and Flame Nebulae, and the Great Orion Nebula together.

 Orion's belt, great Orion Nebula M42 and the Horsehead and Flame nebula